1. Academic Validation

 Abstract

 Multiple sclerosis (MS) is a T cell-mediated autoimmune disease of the central nervous system (CNS).
 Bone marrow hematopoietic stem and progenitor cells (HSPCs) rapidly sense immune activation, yet their potential interplay with autoreactive T cells in MS is unknown.
 Here, we report that bone marrow HSPCs are skewed toward myeloid lineage concomitant with the clonal expansion of T cells in MS patients.
 Lineage tracing in experimental autoimmune encephalomyelitis, a mouse model of MS, reveals remarkable bone marrow myelopoiesis with an augmented output of neutrophils and Ly6Chigh monocytes that invade the CNS.
 We found that myelin-reactive T cells preferentially migrate into the bone marrow compartment in a CXCR4-dependent manner.
 This aberrant bone marrow myelopoiesis involves the CCL5-CCR5 axis and augments CNS inflammation and demyelination.
-Our study suggests that targeting the bone marrow niche presents an avenue to treat MS and other autoimmune disorders.
+Our study suggests that targeting the bone marrow niche presents an avenue to treat MS and Other autoimmune disorders.

 Keywords